|

 of this size would normally have.
 It is now the centre of local rural

-life and is visited by many to sample the numerous cafés, bars, and
+life and is visited by many to sample the numerous cafes, bars, and

 restaurants including, Chinese, Indian, Italian and Mediterranean

-cuisine.
 The Castle Long before the Normans began their castle-building program, Iron Age settlers used the hilltop called Pen Dinas to build a huge fortification, which still dominates the skyline as you approach Aberystwyth from the south and reminds us of the skills of its ancient builders.
 The first Norman

 castle was a ringwork affair castle, built in the early 12th Century.